stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 The plugin gives each top-level folder in the sidebar a distinct color.
 This adds an additional visual cue helping me to quickly see which notes I'm seeing in the sidebar.

+### Ninja Cursor

+Animates the cursor movement, which makes it easier for me to follow the cursor movement.
+This is clearly a very personal and optional plugin.

 ---

 ## Removed Tools